 This sentiment was further supported by Wayne Russo, a former president at Grokster.
 In an interview with CNET, he said that they wouldn’t even want to discuss the creation of a legal platform as they thought they were untouchable.

-That is supported by the fact that Gorton slowly but surely moved many of his LimeWire assets into a protected family trust.
+After all, Gorton slowly but surely moved many of his LimeWire assets into a protected family trust.
 Or to put it in the words of Wayne Rosso:

 “He knew what he was doing.
 The problem is Mark Gorton thinks he’s smarter than everybody else.
 Certainly, he thinks he’s smarter than his attorneys…I don’t feel sorry for any of these guys.
 They had plenty of opportunity to do something legitimate.
 They chose something else.”